victor-bynd/fallbackstyle/README.md

 ## Key Features

+### 1. Header & Type Scale Manager
+- **Visual Typography System:** Define and preview your entire type scale (H1-H6 + Body) in one view.
+- **Detached Styles:** Unlink specific headers (e.g., H1) from the global system to give them unique fonts, weights, or line-heights while keeping other elements consistent.
+- **Live Preview:** See changes instantly across all enabled languages.

-### 1. Smart Font Stacking
+### 2. Smart Font Stacking & Mapping
 - **Drag & Drop:** Upload your primary font (`.ttf`, `.otf`, `.woff`, `.woff2`) and any number of custom fallback fonts.
+- **Strict Language Mapping:** Explicitly assign specific fonts to specific languages (e.g., "Use *Noto Sans JP* for Japanese, *Inter* for everything else").
 - **Priority Management:** Drag to reorder fonts in the stack to control the fallback cascade priority.
-- **System Fonts:** Automatically handles standard system fallbacks if custom fonts aren't provided.
+- **System Fonts:** Automatically handles standard system fallbacks (sans-serif, serif, monospace) if custom fonts aren't provided.

-### 2. Multi-Language Simulation
-- **Instant Preview:** View your type stack across **15+ locales** simultaneously, including:
-  - **Latin:** English, Lithuanian, Vietnamese
-  - **Scripts:** Greek, Cyrillic (Russian)
-  - **RTL:** Arabic, Persian
-  - **Indic:** Hindi, Bengali, Kannada, Telugu, Tamil, etc.
-  - **East Asian:** Chinese (Simp/Trad), Japanese, Korean, Thai
-- **Per-Character Inspection:** See exactly which font is rendering every single character.

-### 3. Granular Typography Controls
+### 3. Metric Overrides & CSS Properties
-Localize Type offers three levels of control to handle every edge case:

-*   **Global Level:** Set the baseline weight, size (REM/PX), line-height, and letter-spacing for the entire project.
-*   **Font Level:** Adjust a specific fallback font to match your brand font.
-    *   *Example:* "Roboto looks 10% smaller than my custom font, so I'll scale it up by 110%."
-*   **Language Level:** Override settings for a specific locale.
-    *   *Example:* "Thai needs 150% line-height to avoid clipping, but English is fine at 120%."
+- **`size-adjust` logic:** Visually scale fallback fonts to match the x-height of your primary font without changing the CSS `font-size`.
+- **`ascent-override`, `descent-override`, `line-gap-override`:** Fine-tune the vertical metrics of any font to prevent layout shifts and clipping, especially in languages with tall glyphs (Thai, Arabic).
+- **Letter Spacing & Line Height:** Override these per-font or per-language to ensure perfect rhythm.

 ### 4. Advanced Visualization Tools
+- **Type Grid Overlay:** A generated grid based on your primary font's metrics (Baseline, x-Height, Cap-Height) to visually verify alignment across different scripts.
-- **Color-Coded Fallbacks:** Toggle color highlighting to instantly see which font is rendering which part of the text.
+- **Color Guide:** Toggle color highlighting to instantly see which font is rendering which part of the text (Primary vs Fallback vs System).
-- **Visual Alignment Guides:** Overlay metric lines (Baseline, x-Height, Cap-Height, Ascender, Descender) to verify vertical alignment between different fonts.
-- **Browser Render Inspection:** Verify line-box behavior to prevent unexpected layout shifts.
+- **Linebox View:** Visualize the browser's calculated line-box to debug vertical rhythm issues.

+### 5. Font Comparison Mode
+- **Side-by-Side:** Compare up to 3 different fonts directly against each other.
+- **Overlay View:** Overlay multiple fonts on top of each other to spot subtle differences in weight, width, and metrics.

+### 6. Interactive Type Playground
+- **Edit Text:** Click any language card to edit the text and paste real production content.
+- **Case Switching:** Instantly toggle between Sentence Case, Title Case, UPPERCASE, and lowercase to stress-test your type.
+- **Search & Filter:** Quickly find languages by name, region, or script.

-### 5. Production Workflow
+### 7. Production Workflow
-- **Export to CSS:** Generate clean, production-ready CSS code including `@font-face` definitions and your tuned `adjust-font-size` settings.
+- **Export to CSS:** Generate clean, production-ready CSS code including `@font-face` definitions with all your metric overrides (`size-adjust`, etc.) baked in.
 - **Save Configuration:** Export your entire workspace state to a JSON file (versioned and backward-compatible) to share with teammates or resume work later.

 ---